-The Network Interface screen lets you configure the network management interface (eth0) for the system and, for HA clusters, the management IP address, which is the interface via which Appliance Manager will be accessible.
+The Network Interface screen lets you configure the network management interface (eth0) for the system.
 For information, see "Network Interface Configuration" on page 21.

 Caution: If you configure an incorrect IP address for the management interface, you can render the system inaccessible from the network.